COMPOSER

 100 words

-Her compositions have been premiered by artists including David Friend, members of the International Contemporary Ensemble, Genevieve Hahn, Choral Chameleon Ensemble, Eight Strings & a Whistle, and San Francisco Choral Artists.
-Her flute, viola, and cello trio, A Midsummer’s Daydream, was the winner of Eight Strings & a Whistle’s 2024 Composer Competition.
-She was San Francisco Choral Artists’ June 2025 Composer in Residence.
+A gritty, imaginative wayfinder, Zoe Yost centers her artistic life at the crossroads.
+Her compositions have been premiered by artists including David Friend, members of the International Contemporary Ensemble, Choral Chameleon Ensemble, Eight Strings & a Whistle, and San Francisco Choral Artists.
+Her trio, A Midsummer’s Daydream, was the winner of Eight Strings & a Whistle’s 2024 Composer Competition, and she was San Francisco Choral Artists’ June 2025 Composer in Residence.
+She is working on active commissions for Empire City Men’s Chorus, Ensemble For These Times, and Choral Chameleon, and her Seven Scenes will be performed by the Attacca Quartet this March.

 200 words

-Recent composition projects include Seal Lullaby, a choral setting commissioned by San Francisco Choral Artists; Veils: A Symphonic Poem; Three Pictures from KÄ«lauea for brass quintet; Three Hymns for wind quintet; and a Nocturne for viola and harp.
-Her music has been premiered, often with her on viola, by artists including David Friend, members of the International Contemporary Ensemble, Genevieve Hahn, Choral Chameleon Ensemble, Eight Strings & a Whistle, and San Francisco Choral Artists.
-Her flute, viola, and cello trio, A Midsummer’s Daydream, was the winner of Eight Strings & a Whistle’s 2024 Composer Competition.
-She was San Francisco Choral Artists’ June 2025 Composer in Residence.
+A gritty, imaginative wayfinder, Zoe Yost centers her artistic life at the crossroads.
+Recent composition projects include Risen, an Easter anthem commissioned by Newark United Methodist Church; Seal Lullaby, a choral setting commissioned by San Francisco Choral Artists; Veils: A Symphonic Poem; and Three Pictures from KÄ«lauea for brass quintet.
+Her compositions have been premiered by artists including David Friend, members of the International Contemporary Ensemble, Choral Chameleon Ensemble, Eight Strings & a Whistle, and San Francisco Choral Artists.
+Her trio, A Midsummer’s Daydream, was the winner of Eight Strings & a Whistle’s 2024 Composer Competition.
+She was San Francisco Choral Artists’ June 2025 Composer in Residence and is working on active commissions for Empire City Men’s Chorus, Ensemble For These Times, and Choral Chameleon.
+Her string quartet, Seven Scenes, was selected for performance by the Attacca Quartet at the 2026 TUTTI New Music Festival, and she was a finalist for the 2026 NATS Art Song Composition Award.

 300 words